Pro-YY/pro-yy.github.io/source/_posts/2018-10-23-building-linux-kernel-module.markdown

 ```
 Done!

-note: charp parm can even be Chinese.
+note: char parm can even be Chinese.

 ## Conclusions

-With this artical, we managed to complete our first yet very simple Linux loadable kernel module(LKM).
+With this article, we managed to complete our first yet very simple Linux loadable kernel module(LKM).

 We've got a broad view of how the LKMs work.
 And we should configure our own kernel modules, build and insert/remove them at runtime, and define/pass custom parameters to them.